 The extraordinary care that you received while hospitalized at Nebraska Medicine does not end at the time of discharge.
 The intestinal transplant team continues to follow and monitor your progress.
 To answer any questions after your transplantation, our team is available to you, your family members and your local physician.

 Prior to leaving the hospital, you will receive a detailed discharge instructional notebook that a transplant coordinator and transplant pharmacist will review with you and your family members.
 After transplantation, you may find your life has changed in several ways.
 Activities will not be restricted, except for eliminating heavy lifting for the first month post transplant.
 Diet will depend on the patient and may include eliminating salt at the table, concentrated sweets and/or diary products.
 Some patients, mostly children, will require naso-gastric tube feedings for a period of time to support wound healing, strength and growth.
 A transplant dietician is available for assistance with any nutritional questions.

-You will remain in the Omaha outpatient area for a minimum of three months prior to returning home.
+You will remain in the Omaha outpatient area for a minimum of three months or longer prior to returning home.
 Lab work will be monitored regularly and you will be seen in our transplant clinic weekly or as needed.
-The time spent in Omaha allows you and your family to become familiar with the necessary care you will need to maintain.
+The time spent in Omaha allows you and your family to become familiar with your medical plan of care.
 It also allows the team to make medication adjustments and address any other concerns that might arise.